 Whether you’re a novice diver, or a veteran diver, it’s important to know your limits with these sea creatures.
 If you do come into contact with a sea turtle remember that while sea turtles are relatively calm marine animals, they can get scared and skittish when they feel threatened.
 The best thing to do if you encounter a sea turtle while on your Roatan dive vacation is to swim alongside them at the same pace that they are.
 Make sure they can see you so that they know you aren’t trying to pursue them, just swimming with them.
 After a few moments, you may feel comfortable enough to get a little closer, but be aware of the turtle’s reactions.
 If the turtle speeds up or starts veering in a different direction, let it go.
 The best thing you can do when swimming with sea turtles is to respect their space and pay attention to their reactions.

 And if you happen to come across a sea turtle on land that appears to be resting, let it rest and give it some space.

 Affordable Sea Turtle Roatan Diving at Reef House Lodge

 Located on the East side of Roatan, Reef House is one of the premier dive operators in the area.
 What once began as a fishing lodge is now a resort that offers exclusive and affordable diving trips to some of the more remote diving sites found in Roatan.

 If you’re looking to plan a Roatan dive vacation where you can indulge in the beauty of coral reefs and the marine life that inhabit them, then connect with Reef House!
-Our exclusive dive sites offer a rare experience to see seahorses, lionfish, and if you’re lucky, maybe even a sea turtle.
+We are ranked one of the best dive resorts in Roatan with exclusive dive sites that offer a rare experience to see seahorses, lionfish, and if you’re lucky, maybe even a sea turtle.